-These sessions are normally offered every spring and fall.
+These Courses are normally offered every Spring and Fall

 The two day Pediatric Advanced Life Support (PALS) Provider course enables health-care professionals to develop the knowledge and skills necessary to better recognize and treat critically ill infants and children.
 The course materials are scenario-based, and a team approach is used to teach emergency management of pediatric patients approaching or already in respiratory or cardiac arrest, from the early minutes through patient stabilization and/or the transport phases of a pediatric emergency, in or out of the hospital.
 All registrants must have a current Heart & Stroke BLS certification and will be asked to show proof of certification on the day of this course or otherwise will not be allowed to participate.
 We do offer BLS courses should you need to re-certify.
 PALS certification is valid for 2 years.